Joint Replacement Program

 .
 Your surgeon will remove your damaged shoulder joint (or the damaged portions of your shoulder joint) and replace it with an artificial joint that is attached to your upper arm bone and your shoulder.
 Shoulder replacement

 Joint revision.
 Although the vast majority of our joint replacement surgeries are successful, our surgeons offer joint revision surgery to make adjustments in the event that there are problems with the replacement.
-Joint Replacement Classes
+Preparing for Surgery

 To make sure that you are as prepared as possible for your procedure and at-home recovery, we recommend that you and your support person attend one of our preoperative joint replacement classes.
 In addition to free public presentations by our expert surgeons, we offer specific classes for all types of joint replacements.